 The Key Components of DBT

 Of course, learning the skills outlined above is one thing.
-You’re going to need to practice applying them to real life situations and scenarios.
+You’re going to need to practice applying these skills in real life situations and scenarios.
 This is where individual therapy comes into play.
 This helps you to effectively work your newfound techniques into your daily life, overcoming genuine real-life situations that could usually pose a threat to your sobriety and recovery.

 If you are experiencing in-patient care, you probably won’t engage with phone coaching, instead consulting your therapist as and when you need them, as they’ll be close at hand.
 However, if you’ve opted for partial hospitalization or an outpatient treatment plan, it can prove extremely useful.
 Phone coaching is when you will be able to call and contact your therapist while outside of hospitalized care for guidance and support when you face situations that are difficult or if you’re unsure how to apply the skills you’ve learned.
 They will be able to talk you through the situation and how to best react.